Being human, and humane, in a world where worlds collide. An introduction to cultural studies of globalisation, multiculturalism, tourism, media.

 Two 1-hour lectures per week, plus one tutorial per week.

 This course is 100% internally assessed.
-The assessments are - 2 research essays, an interactive daily lecture key lecture point quiz question, tutorial participation evaluation mark and a short test on how best to prepare to write a research essay which is conducted by the library staff.
+The assessments are - 2 research essays, an interactive weekly key lecture point quiz question, tutorial participation evaluation mark and a one page article summary of an interesting course reading.
 In this course we value your engagement, your ideas and your collegiality.

 There is no textbook for the paper.
 Students will access their required readings prior to classes through the eReserve system on Blackboard.